-On January 15, 2003, the DOJ issued Opinion Procedure Release 03-01 in response to a request submitted a U.S. issuer concerning its planned acquisition of a U.S. company ("Company A"), which had both U.S. and foreign subsidiaries.
-According to the Release, requestor's preacquisition due diligence revealed payments authorized or made by officers, including United States officers, of one of Company A's foreign subsidiaries to employees of foreign state-owned entities in order to obtain or retain business.
-The requestor notified Company A's operations worldwide.
-The companies commenced parallel investigations of Company A's operations worldwide.
+On January 15, 2003, the DOJ issued Opinion Procedure Release 03-01 in response to a request submitted by a U.S. issuer concerning its planned acquisition of a U.S. company ("Company A"), which had both U.S. and foreign subsidiaries.
+According to the Release, requestor's pre-acquisition due diligence revealed payments authorized or made by officers, including United States officers, of one of Company A's foreign subsidiaries to employees of foreign state-owned entities in order to obtain or retain business.
+The requestor notified Company A of its findings and both companies commenced parallel investigations of Company A's operations worldwide.
 The companies then disclosed the results of their investigations to the DOJ and the SEC.
-The requestor desired to proceed with the acquisition, but was "concerned that by acquiring Company A it is also acquiring potential criminal and civil liability under the FCPA for the past acts of Company A's employees."
+The requestor desired to proceed with the acquisition, but was "concerned"

+that by acquiring Company A it is also acquiring potential criminal and civil liability under the FCPA for the past acts of Company A's employees."